Skip to main content

 Preinstalled drivers

-The vast majority of hardware on Linux is supported by driver modules included with the Linux Kernel.
+The vast majority of hardware on Linux is supported by driver modules included with the Linux kernel.
 This includes things like:

 • CPUs (AMD, Intel)